 NO. Some people believe that getting a “light” tan before vacation will protect their skin.
 “Actually, any tan is a sign of damage.
-So purposely tanning prior to vacation only causes additional damage,” says Ilene Rothman, MD, Associate Professor of Oncology with the Department of Dermatology at Roswell Park Comprehensive Cancer Center.
+So purposely tanning prior to vacation only causes additional damage,” says Ilene Rothman, MD, a former Associate Professor of Oncology with the Department of Dermatology at Roswell Park Comprehensive Cancer Center.
 With repeated sun or tanning bed exposure, the risk increases for wrinkles and skin cancer.
 “There is no such thing as safe tanning,” adds Dr. Rothman.
 Tip: Always protect your skin by wearing sunscreen, and choose one that is “broad spectrum” and has an SPF (Sun Protection Factor) of 30 or higher.
 Reapply it every 1-2 hours and use one that is water-resistant if you will be swimming.
 And cover up with a hat and long-sleeved shirt.

 2. Sunscreen: Even on cloudy days?